Check out Montréal’s lushest garden patios

 Palco

-The cozy green patio at Palco is a blissfully quiet spot to enjoy drinks with friends.
-And the unpretentious menu will satisfy even the most discerning palates in your group.
+A must-see on one of the coolest streets in the world, the cozy green patio at Palco is a blissfully quiet spot to enjoy drinks and shared bites with friends.
+The unpretentious menu will satisfy even the most discerning palates in your group with charcuterie plates, nachos, hyped up hot dogs and grilled cheese sandwiches.

 L’Auberge Saint-Gabriel